mozilla-mobile/mozilla-vpn-client/docs/Components/daemon.md

 system bus, and takes ownership of the name `org.mozilla.vpn.dbus`.

-The Linux kernel includes support for the Wireguard protocol, so this daemon only needs to respond to the communication protocol and retain the necessary capabilities to orchestrate interface bringup, configuration and management.
+The Linux kernel includes support for the Wireguard protocol, so this daemon only needs to respond to the communication protocol and retain the necessary capabilities to orchestrate interface creation, configuration and management.

 ### MacOS launchd